InkyZima/CultureAI/README.md

 ai_objectives are objectives which the LLM should achieve.

 TODOs:
-migrate GOOGLE_API_KEY= from all services to the main .env fix day breaks across the board. everything should have only current day active by default.
+fix day breaks across the board. everything should have only current day active by default.
 MD instead of pure html chat window
 ONE database.
-remove all secrets. text field (and instructions) in the front-end for google ai api key. update this README to reflect reality (e.g. the orchestration being the frontend).
+text field (and instructions) in the front-end for google ai api key. update this README to reflect reality (e.g. the orchestration being the frontend).
 Note that the backend services are not independent; their only dependence is the db / tables. abstract the provider away and implement and test ollama.
 Fix negative objectives.